10 CBA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Reveal answer and explanations

-AReact component rendering logic compiled into the frontend bundle
+AReact component auth flow compiled into the frontend bundle

 Incorrect.
 Component rendering logic lives in application and plugin code.